Infotopia

 If intelligence increasingly functions as a form of infrastructural resource, then governance must address not only safety and efficiency but also the distribution of access to intelligence amplification itself.

-In that sense, the governance of artificial intelligence may increasingly resemble constitutional design rather than technical regulation.
+In that sense, the governance of artificial intelligence may increasingly resemble constitutional design rather than mere technical regulation as such.
 Its purpose is not merely to manage machines, but to preserve fair conditions for human judgement in a world where intelligence itself can be technologically amplified.

 The deepest question raised by artificial intelligence may therefore be surprisingly simple: